A Constraint-Modulated Viscosity Law for Broad-Window Glass-Forming Systems: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-The dramatic slowdown of liquids approaching the glass transition remains a central problem in condensed-matter physics.
-The viscosity $\eta$ can increase by more than 14 orders of magnitude within a narrow temperature range, reflecting super-Arrhenius behavior.
+The dramatic increase in viscosity as a liquid approaches the glass transition is one of the most studied phenomena in condensed-matter physics.
+In fragile glass-forming systems, $\eta$ can increase by more than fourteen orders of magnitude within a narrow temperature window, far beyond what Arrhenius kinetics predicts.

-The \textit{Dynamic Present Theory} (DP$\Phi$)~\cite{Gavant2025_DPT} provides the theoretical foundation for this study.
-It models reality not as a static spacetime continuum but as a process of \textit{Continuous Present Actualization} (CPA): a sequence of irreversible actualization instances governed by local energy density and configurational constraints.
-The instantaneous actualization rate $R_{\text{CPA}}$ is inversely related to viscosity ($\eta \propto 1/R_{\text{CPA}}$), linking macroscopic flow resistance to microscopic actualization dynamics.

-As temperature decreases, energy availability and configurational freedom decline, raising the effective \textit{Constraint Load} $C(T)$ and producing the observed nonlinear increase in viscosity.
-This perspective reframes the glass transition as a form of \textit{CPA Lock-In}, an approach toward informational gridlock rather than a singular thermodynamic anomaly.